Signs of Autism Spectrum Disorder | San Diego, CA

 - Socially: There’s an increase in social interaction as they better tolerate playing beside other children and begin to show attachments to certain people.
 However, the child’s difficulty understanding other people and interpreting what is going on around them leads to significant levels of anxiety.
 They also have difficulty transferring skills learned in one setting to another setting.

 - Speech: Echolalic speech decreases and spontaneous speech emerges.
 About half of the children who are non-verbal in the preschool years will acquire some speech.

 - Behavioral: School behavior problems can occur, often because the child finds it difficult to make social judgements around other children.
 Ritualistic and compulsive behavior patterns are very common.
 Hyperactivity and a poor attention span are often observed, usually because the child has trouble understanding instructions from the teacher.

 Autism Symptoms in Adulthood

-As a child goes through adolescence and enters adulthood, their behavioral outbursts and mood imbalances are exaggerated compared to others in their age group.
-However, individuals with autism spectrum disorder all eventually resume a calmer demeanor later on after this phase.
-Children with autism symptoms exhibit certain behavioral characteristics in their teens, such as delayed sexual interest, differences in physical appearance, possibility of seizures and increased anxiety.
+The signs of autism in children can become exaggerated when compared to others in their age group as they go through adolescence and enter adulthood.
+This includes behavioral outbursts and mood imbalances, however, individuals with autism spectrum disorder all eventually resume a calmer demeanor after this phase is over.
+Signs of autism in children manifest themselves in particular ways in their teens, such as delayed sexual interest, differences in physical appearance, possibility of seizures and increased anxiety.
 Young adults who exhibit signs of autism are able to partly overcome their difficulties with specialized and sustained support.

 BIANCA is a nonprofit organization that aims to serve as a resource for families in San Diego, CA, who want their autistic children to have healthy physical and psychological development.
 Call us at (888) 815-2676 for more information.